everycure-org/matrix/docs/src/onboarding/kedro.md

 # The `test` pipeline runs the `fabricator` _and_ the full pipeline.
 kedro run -p test -e test

-# To leverage cloud systems
+# To leverage cloud systems, however note that we should never run env cloud locally
 kedro --env cloud
 ```